szymonlopaciuk/szymonlopaciuk.github.io/_posts/2021-03-26-apple-adb-protocol.md

 # ADB: An Introduction

-Apple Desktop Bus is a serial connection that allows chaining multiple devices of different devices which can utilise a single bus, not unlike I²C.
+Apple Desktop Bus is a serial connection that allows chaining multiple devices, utilising a single bus, not unlike I²C.
 It is uniquely suited towards human input devices such as mice and keyboards, as well as tablets and trackballs, where already the design considerations behind it are such that user input is responsive and snappy.
-Capable of transmission speed of 10 kb/s[^2], although is reality slower because of a shared bus and polling frequency of the host.
+Capable of transmission speed of 10 kb/s[^2], although in reality slower because of a shared bus and polling frequency of the host.

 There is one host which drives the bus and issues commands to the devices.
 Besides one special case, the short period when a device can assert a request signal, the devices are not allowed to use the bus unprompted.
 The bus when unused is pulled up to 5V high, and each of the devices has the ability to pull it low.